pouakai-tarns-sunrise-mount-taranaki

 Best time to visit the Pouakai Tarns for Mount Taranaki reflections

 To monitor the weather forecast and check the wind speed and cloud coverage you can use the YR app.
 We personally love to use this app as it gives very detailed forecasts that are most of the time very accurate.
-Make sure to open the ‘Graph’ which gives you a detailed break down per hour with wind speed, precipitation and temperature.
+Make sure to open the ‘Graph’ which gives you a detailed breakdown per hour with wind speed, precipitation and temperature.

 pouakai-tarn-mt-taranaki-reflection